Durham Cathedral: Architecture

 There is some evidence that the aisle of the choir had the earliest rib vaults in England, as was argued by John Bilson, English architect, at the end of the nineteenth century.
 Since then it has been argued that other buildings like Lessay Abbey in north-west France provided the early experimental ribs that created the high technical level shown in Durham.
 There is evidence in the clerestory walls of the choir that the high vault had ribs.
 There is controversy between John James and Malcolm Thurlby on whether these rib vaults were four-part or six-part, which remains unresolved.

 The building is notable for the ribbed vault of the nave, with some of the earliest transverse pointed arches supported on relatively slender composite piers alternated with massive drum columns, and lateral abutments concealed within the triforium over the aisles.
 These features appear to be precursors of the Gothic architecture of Northern France, possibly due to the Norman stonemasons responsible, although the building is considered Romanesque overall.
 The skilled use of the pointed arch and ribbed vault made it possible to cover far more elaborate and complicated ground plans than before.
 Buttressing made it possible to build taller buildings and open up the intervening wall spaces to create larger windows.

 The UNESCO World Heritage Site description makes this comment about the architectural style:Though some wrongly considered Durham Cathedral to be the first 'Gothic' monument (the relationship between it and the churches built in the Île-de-France region in the 12th century is not obvious), this building, owing to the innovative audacity of its vaulting, constitutes, as do Spire [Speyer] and Cluny, a type of experimental model which was far ahead of its time.
 Another United Nations web site states that"the use of stone 'ribs' forming pointed arches to support the ceiling of the nave was an important achievement, and Durham Cathedral is the earliest known example" [and] The nave vault of Durham Cathedral is the most significant architectural element ... because it marks a turning point in the history of architecture.
 The pointed arch was successfully used as a structural element for the first time here in this building.
 Semi-circular arches were the type used prior to the adoption of the structural pointed arch—the limitations of which is that their height must be proportionate to their width".

 Saint Cuthbert's tomb lies at the east in the Feretory and was once an elaborate monument of cream marble and gold.
 It remains a place of pilgrimage.
 The fragments of St Cuthbert's coffin are exhibited at the cathedral.

+Frosterley marble, not actually a marble but a locally quarried black limestone shot through with fossilized sea creatures including coral, is used for the ribs of several pillars and struts in Durham Cathedral.